Do the Names on Your Registration and Insurance Have to Match?

 In certain situations, someone might insure a car not registered in their name.
 Here’s a look at some of the more common scenarios when you may want to do so:

-Borrowing a vehicle
+You borrow a vehicle regularly

-Newly married couple
+You’re a newly married couple

 Insurable interest